Immigration Psychological Evaluations

 You don't have to continue wondering if you'll wake up one day in your home, or a place you've never known

-Everyday, I help people just like you fighting for a better life.
-I can support you by providing you with a comprehensive, in-depth, psychological evaluation to support your USCIS application.
+Every day, I help people like you fight for a better life.
+I can support you by providing a comprehensive, in-depth psychological evaluation for your USCIS application.

 Types of Cases I can support

-• In extreme hardship cases, a waiver can be provided to an applicant if their removal from the US would cause “extreme hardship” for a family member who is a citizen or lawful permanent resident.
+In extreme hardship cases, an applicant can be provided a waiver if their removal from the US would cause “extreme hardship” for a family member who is a citizen or lawful permanent resident.
 Your case must show that there will be extreme hardship if family members are separated due to deportation or if family members must relocate with the one being deported.

-• A psychological evaluation may be helpful if you are seeking asylum.
-In order to receive asylum status in the United States, you must show that you have suffered persecution or have a well-founded fear of persecution in your home country.
-Persecution may be based on factors such as race, religion, nationality, political opinion, or membership in a social group experiencing discrimination (e.g., Sexual or Gender Identity).
+A psychological evaluation may be helpful if you are seeking asylum.
+To receive asylum in the United States, you must show that you have suffered persecution or have a well-founded fear of persecution in your home country.
+Persecution may be based on race, religion, nationality, political opinion, or membership in a social group experiencing discrimination (e.g., Sexual or Gender Identity).

-• The Violence Against Women Act (VAWA) was created to provide a pathway to legal status for family members who have experienced abuse from a U.S. citizen or lawful permanent resident (LPR).
+The Violence Against Women Act (VAWA) was created to provide a pathway to legal status for family members who have experienced abuse from a U.S. citizen or lawful permanent resident (LPR).
 An immigrant family member usually relies on a U.S. citizen or LPR to petition for legal status on their behalf.
-But for cases in which there has been abuse, VAWA provides protection for individuals to apply without the knowledge, consent, or participation of their abuser.
+But for cases in which there has been abuse, VAWA protects individuals applying without the knowledge, consent, or participation of their abuser.

-• A U-Visa is similar to a VAWA case in that it allows an individual to self-petition for legal status due to being the victim of a crime.
+A U-Visa is similar to a VAWA case in that it allows an individual to self-petition for legal status due to being the victim of a crime.
 It provides protection for those who have “suffered substantial mental or physical abuse.”
-In order to meet requirements, the victim must be willing to participate with law enforcement.
+To meet requirements, the victim must be willing to participate with law enforcement.

 In these cases, a psychological evaluation can be helpful to document and provide evidence for the mental and emotional impact of abuse.